-An extra 4 days leave per financial year may be given to permanent full-time employees (Special Leave) at the discretion of Management.
-The Board in some instances may be required to be involved in authorising this leave.
+An extra 4 days leave per calendar-financial year may be given to permanent full-time employees (Special Leave) at the discretion of the ManagementDirector of Baringa Child Care Centre in the first instance.
+The Board of Directors in some instances may be required to be involved in authorising this leave.

-- (a) Part time employees will be entitled to the same on a pro-rated basis, per financial year. - (b) Employees will provide their written request for Special Leave to Management and the Special Leave will need to be approved by Management, at their reasonable discretion, taking into account operational requirements and financial capacity. - (c) Special Leave may be applied for, as an example: - Adjacent to the End of Year shut down; - For religious, cultural or ceremonial reasons; or - For additional bereavement leave.
+(a) Part time employees will be entitled to the same on a pro-rated basis, per financial year.

+(b) Employees will provide their written request for Special Leave to Management and the Special Leave will need to be approved by Management, at their reasonable discretion, taking into account operational requirements and financial capacity.

+(c) Special Leave may be applied for, as an example:

+- Adjacent to the End of Year shut down;

+- For religious, cultural or ceremonial reasons; or

+- For additional bereavement leave.